grahamking/oilcan/README.md

         sudo start oilcan

+## Tests ##

+Oilcan ships with some unit tests in the _tests_ file.
+To run them you need:

+- Nose: _python-nose_ in Ubuntu, or _nose_ in PyPI.
+- Coverage: _python-coverage_ in Ubuntu, or _coverage_ in PyPI.

+Run like this, from the directory that contains tests.py and oilcan.py:

+    nosetests --with-coverage --cover-package=oilcan tests.py

 ## Debug ##

 If there is an error in your tasks.py oilcan will die as soon as it starts.
 To see what's going on, run oilcan in non-forked debug mode: